Find out just how much a jet ski might cost you in 2021. We list the prices for a variety of manufacturers including Seadoo, Kawasaki, and Yamaha.

-A new jet ski typically costs around $5,000 on the low end of the spectrum, but higher end jet skis can cost close to $20,000.
+A new jet ski typically costs around $7,000 on the low end of the spectrum, but higher end jet skis can cost over $21,000.

 How much a jet ski costs greatly depends on its level of performance, its build quality, and any extra features it might have.
 Factors like the make, model, and all the bells and whistles can all play a part in determining jet ski prices.